 Mediterranea Youth Photo

 “Fotografia Europea” is an international festival, launched in 2006 by the Municipality of Reggio Emilia, that has developed a specific project dedicated to under 35 Italian photographers, “Giovane Fotografia Italiana” in partnership with GAI, the italian network for young artists.
-Considering the necessity to tackle the issues of the Mediterranean area, Fotografia Europea and BJCEM have conceived “Mediterranea Youth Photo”, an international photography production project that will involve the two international festivals Circulation(s) in Paris (FRA) and Encontros Da Imagem in Braga (PR).
+Considering the necessity to tackle the issues of the Mediterranean area, Fotografia Europea and BJCEM conceived “Mediterranea Youth Photo”, an international photography production project that involved two international festivals Circulation(s) in Paris (FRA) and Encontros Da Imagem in Braga (PR).

-Three selected artists (one from France, one from Italy and one from Portugal) will have the opportunity to be accompanied by the three curators of the Festivals involved, through itinerant residencies in three countries (Italy, France, Portugal) in the summer/autumn of 2016.
-The project will give them the opportunity to work together on the same theme, the Mediterranean Sea, a mythical and controversial zone, sometimes a cultural basin that connects and sometimes an impossible limit to overcome.
+Three selected artists (one from France, one from Italy and one from Portugal) had the opportunity to be accompanied by the three curators of the Festivals involved, through itinerant residencies in three countries (Italy, France, Portugal) in the summer/autumn of 2016.
+The project gave them the opportunity to work together on the same theme, the Mediterranean Sea, a mythical and controversial zone, sometimes a cultural basin that connects and sometimes an impossible limit to overcome.

-These residencies will touch significant zones of the cities, where it will be possible to get in touch with the social context and figure out some relevant connections with the theme.
-Each residency will last one week.
-It will be possible to explore how the artists can express different and multicultural points of view with the same tool, photography, almost certainly the nowadays stronger media, that is evolving its forms and techniques.
+These residencies touched significant zones of the cities, where it was possible to get in touch with the social context and figure out some relevant connections with the theme.
+Each residency lasted one week.
+It was possible to explore how the artists can express different and multicultural points of view with the same tool, photography, almost certainly the nowadays stronger media, that is evolving its forms and techniques.
 The limits of photography are expanding towards new interdisciplinary landscapes and new emerging genres.

 The artists’ selection is curated by: